michaelakinosho/Data_As_A_Service/README.md

 # Data_As_A_Service
-Website to submit your dataset and have a regression or machine learning model created and displayed with visualizations and metrics.
+Website to submit your dataset and have a machine learning model created and displayed with visualizations and metrics.

 It is intended to be a data as a service site.
   * Login in – Log In page